Sylvia Patterson: Career

+In 2024, she was welcomed as a new Royal Literary Fellow.
+Her fellowship is with Queen Mary, University of London.

 Memoirs

 In 2016 she published her memoir I'm Not With The Band (its title a play on Pamela Des Barres’ I'm With The Band).
 It follows Patterson’s journalistic career from the 1980s to the present (revisiting her classic interviews with Madonna, Prince, Eminem, Beyonce, George Michael, Kylie Minogue, Richey Edwards, Amy Winehouse and others) as well as her personal experiences growing up as the child of an alcoholic parent, multiple miscarriages and financial insecurity in the face of the gradual collapse of the music magazine industry itself.
 The book was shortlisted for the Costa Biography Award, the Penderyn Music Book Award and the NME Awards Best Book Of The Year, eventually winning BBC Radio 1 DJ Annie Nightingale's Book Of The Year.

 Her second memoir, Same Old Girl, was published in April 2023.
 Triggered by Patterson's diagnosis of breast cancer in late 2019, it is described as an "unflinching, poignant and gallows-funny odyssey through the mid-life trials we all face".

+In 2026 she published I'm Not With The Man, a ten-years-on companion book to her first memoir I'm Not With The Band.
+Subtitled A Writer's Life With The Music Mavericks, it is a compendium of her encounters with "pop's last generation of hellraisers" including Marianne Faithfull, John Lydon, Sinead O'Connor, Liam Gallagher, Pete Doherty and Lady Gaga.
+According to a review in the Sunday Times: "For all her gleeful irreverence, this is a serious book, a loving testament to a lost age, maybe, but also to the transformative potential of pop music — a power that Patterson, for all her Gen X disillusionment, still believes is out there with 'the kids'."

 In addition to her own books, Patterson is the ghostwriter of My Amy: The Life We Shared, the memoir of Amy Winehouse's best friend Tyler James, and a 2021 Sunday Times Book of the Year.